9 eco-friendly habits for a smart back-to-school season4 minutes reading

 2. Control indoor temperatures at all times

-Stop leaving the heat turned all the way up when you aren’t home.
-Whether you’re in the metro or already at work, with Hilo you can easily turn down your thermostats from anywhere via the Hilo app.
-You can save up to 15%* on your electricity bill and save precious energy too.
+Don’t leave the house with the heat turned up to the max.
+Whether you’re riding the metro or at work, with Hilo you can easily lower your thermostats remotely using the application.
+And by saving energy, you can save up to 15%* on your annual electricity bill.

 *Some conditions apply.